-Another important reason to stay current is to stay supported.
+Another essential reason to stay current is to remain supported.
 You are allowed to be behind two major versions of Azure Stack, which means 2-3 months.
-You basically should update monthly, to make sure that you are secure and stable, however there are reasons why you might have to defer an update.
+You basically should update monthly, to make sure that you are secure and stable.
+However, there are reasons why you might have to defer an update.
 For example, this can happen for some companies, when they are in a freeze period where they are not allowed to do changes in their systems.
-If you are more than 3 major versions behind, your Azure Stack is considered out of support and will not be supported from Microsoft, until you have the at least required version installed.
+If you are more than three major versions behind, your Azure Stack is considered out of support and will not be supported from Microsoft, until you have the at least required version installed.

 You can read more about the Azure Stack servicing policy on the Azure Stack documentation site.

 As mentioned before, there are three types of updates to Azure Stack.
 The monthly Azure Stack Update Packages from Microsoft, Hotfixes, and OEM updates.